 Outdated UI

-Even though conversations about legacy app modernization often starts with discussing UI, it should not be the main reason to drive digital transformation.
+Even though conversations about old app modernization often start with discussing UI, it should not be the main reason to drive digital transformation.

 -